Coryx99/Robotics-II/tutorial_doc/02_Modelling.md

 # Multibody simulation

-Welcome to the second Drake tutorial!
-In this tutorial, you will learn how to:

-* Load a robot model (URDF/SDF).
-* Understand frames, joints, and links.
-* Add a simple environment (ground plane).
-* Visualize your robot in MeshCat.Loading a robot model (URDF/SDF).

-# MultibodyPlant
 The `MultibodyPlant` class in is central to modeling interconnected bodies, such as robotic systems.
 It supports parsing robot models from formats like .URDF, .SDF, or .MJCF, representing them as tree structures.
 This class provides APIs to add bodies, joints, forces, and sensors, enabling kinematic and dynamic computations.
 In this tutorial, you will learn how to:
 * Define a multibody scenario in Drake.
 * Inspect its joints and links in Meshcat.